t1h0/smartini/README.md

 - **multiline_ignore** (`tuple["section_name" | "option_delimiter" |
         "comment_prefix", ...] | None`, optional)

-    Entitity identifier(s) to ignore while continuing an option's value.
+    Entity identifier(s) to ignore while continuing an option's value.
 Otherwise lines with those identifiers will be interpreted as a new entity instead of a continuation (despite possibly satisfying multiline rules).
 Useful if a continuation is possibly in brackets (otherwise interpreted as a section name), contains the option delimiter (e.g. URLs often include a `"="`) or starts with a comment prefix.
 Defaults to `None`.

 - **ignore_whitespace_lines** (`bool`, optional)